Today | Weather | Wednesday, March 18, 2026

 WHAT: Dangerous rip currents.

-WHERE: Beaches of Volusia, Brevard, Indian River, Saint Lucie,
+WHERE: Coastal Volusia, Indian River, Saint Lucie, Coastal

 IMPACTS: Rip currents can sweep even the best swimmers away